mike-rankin/ESP32-S3_Particle_CO2_Monitor/README.md

 ![Image](https://github.com/user-attachments/assets/a10d1534-b7d7-421e-adf2-e8bb9022f8b4)

 Pricing for components (mostly from Digi-key):
-<br/>-1.65" Non-touch was purchased from BuyDisplay: https://www.youtube.com/watch?v=o0nff87zbJU $?.??
+*-1.65" Non-touch was purchased from BuyDisplay: https://www.youtube.com/watch?v=o0nff87zbJU $?.??
-* test
-<br/>-ESP32-S3-MINI-1-N8 $5.28
+*-ESP32-S3-MINI-1-N8 $5.28
-<br/>-STCC4-D-R3 CO2 Sensor $8.27
+*-STCC4-D-R3 CO2 Sensor $8.27
-<br/>-SHT40-AD1B-R3 Temp/Humidity $1.80
+*-SHT40-AD1B-R3 Temp/Humidity $1.80
-<br/>-BMV080 Particle Sensor $40.90
+*-BMV080 Particle Sensor $40.90

 This design is work in progress so a future revision might include:
-<br/>-adjust the board outline to better match the shape of the glass
-<br/>-possibly use a touchscreen display
+*-adjust the board outline to better match the shape of the glass *-possibly use a touchscreen display
-<br/>-pull up the BMV080 sensor to be more inline with the other two
-<br/>-source a more rugged verticle usb-c connector
+*-pull up the BMV080 sensor to be more inline with the other two *-source a more rugged verticle usb-c connector

 The graphics for this project were done in LVGL using Squareline Studio and the Arduino IDE.
 Altium Designer was used to create the board and so far only one prototype has been created.
 I create custom ESP32 projects as a side hustle so feel free to reach out to me @mikerankin on X or 0miker0@gmail.com